-Adidas Ultra Boost ST Upper
+Adidas Ultra Boost ST upper

 The Primeknit upper along with the Adidas logo overlays provide the sock-like feel and the Adidas overlays provide the support.
 The heel counter provides ample heel support and even though there is an odd-looking heel tongue, I didn’t even notice it.

-The Primeknit it is quite stretchable, it is firmer in the parts that really need support.
+The Primeknit is quite stretchable, it is firmer in the parts that really need support.
 Thus, runners will have flexibility and firmness right where they need it in a one-piece upper that fits like a glove.

 The toe box on this upper which is wider than most Adidas shoes.
 This stretch mesh provides a snug but not hemmed in fit.

 The only drawback is that it is fairly hot when running in warm weather as it doesn’t breathe well.